MIMO: Testing

 MIMO signal testing focuses first on the transmitter/receiver system.
 The random phases of the sub-carrier signals can produce instantaneous power levels that cause the amplifier to compress, momentarily causing distortion and ultimately symbol errors.
 Signals with a high peak-to-average ratio (PAR) can cause amplifiers to compress unpredictably during transmission.
-OFDM signals are very dynamic and compression problems can be hard to detect because of their noise-like nature.
+OFDM signals are very dynamic, and compression problems can be hard to detect because of their noise-like nature.

 Knowing the quality of the signal channel is also critical.
 A channel emulator can simulate how a device performs at the cell edge, can add noise or can simulate what the channel looks like at speed.
-To fully qualify the performance of a receiver, a calibrated transmitter, such as a vector signal generator (VSG), and channel emulator can be used to test the receiver under a variety of different conditions.
+To fully qualify the performance of a receiver, a calibrated transmitter, such as a vector signal generator (VSG), and a channel emulator can be used to test the receiver under a variety of different conditions.
 Conversely, the transmitter's performance under a number of different conditions can be verified using a channel emulator and a calibrated receiver, such as a vector signal analyzer (VSA).

 Understanding the channel allows for manipulation of the phase and amplitude of each transmitter in order to form a beam.
 To correctly form a beam, the transmitter needs to understand the characteristics of the channel.
 This process is called channel sounding or channel estimation.
 A known signal is sent to the mobile device that enables it to build a picture of the channel environment.
 The mobile device sends back the channel characteristics to the transmitter.
 The transmitter can then apply the correct phase and amplitude adjustments to form a beam directed at the mobile device.
 This is called a closed-loop MIMO system.
 For beamforming, it is required to adjust the phases and amplitude of each transmitter.
 In a beamformer optimized for spatial diversity or spatial multiplexing, each antenna element simultaneously transmits a weighted combination of two data symbols.